 Photographing at golden hour is always fun, but it’s also a race against time.
 The golden hour doesn’t technically last for one full hour.
 In fact, it typically starts 20 to 40 minutes before the sun fully rises or sets.
 Consequently, that leaves you with a very limited window of time to shoot.

 To make use of every minute of the sunrise or sunset, you'll need to schedule your shoot carefully and get to your location at least one hour earlier than the sunrise or sunset.
-You can use the Golden Hour Calculator or other similar phone apps to help you figure out the right time to take photos.
+You can use phone apps to help you figure out the right time to take photos.

-Additionally, you should also allot time to set up your equipment in advance.
+Additionally, you should also allow time to set up your equipment in advance.
 Remember, the less time you spend preparing at the location, the more time you buy yourself for actual shooting.

 Since you’re dealing with light that always changes, you’ll have to use Aperture Priority.
 Doing so ensures that your depth of field stays consistent even when it starts to get dim.
 If you’re doing portraits, an aperture of f/1.8 to f/4 will help achieve a blurry background.
 For landscapes, try choosing between f/8 to f/22 to keep everything in the frame sharp.